 “The safety of customers is our most important responsibility.
 We understand power shutoffs impact all customers especially those with medical needs.
 We are working with local organizations to provide portable batteries to customers who rely on medical equipment to live.
 We hope these batteries will help reduce fear and keep our customers safe before, during, and after a shutoff,” said Laurie Giammona, PG&E Senior Vice President and Chief Customer Officer.

-Our VOLTstack e-Generators have traditionally powered film productions and high-end film equipment globally, but in the COVID-19 aftermath, we deployed our units to focus on the needs of medical facilities coping with the crisis.
+Portable Electric’s Voltstack® e-Generators or portable power stations have traditionally powered film productions and high-end film equipment globally, but in the COVID-19 aftermath, we deployed our units to focus on the needs of medical facilities coping with the crisis.

-This isn’t the first time we have stepped up to help those in need.
-In 2018, we sent a truckload of VOLTstack units and solar panels, as well as trained technicians to help in relief efforts after Hurricane Florence.
+This isn’t the first time Portable Electric has stepped up to help those in need.
+In 2018, Portable Electric sent a truckload of Voltstack® units and solar panels, as well as trained technicians to help in relief efforts after Hurricane Florence.